wnarifin/covid-19-malaysia/README.md

 ** Updates **
 - As of 23 July 2021, MOH, MOSTI & CITF started sharing data in github at https://github.com/MoH-Malaysia/covid19-public.
 So, some of the scripts with web scraping code are no longer useful.
-- In addition, there will be no longer data updates in this repository.
-The dashboard will be updated in later date to utilize the new data source.
+- Data integrated with the data from MOH, new workflow updated in the script.
+Original script renamed to "scrape_version"
+- Recovery data and imported cases are still scraped as usual.